Associate Professor Emerita, Acting 1998 - 2016

 Pamela Francesca Christian, Ph.D. is Associate Professor Emerita and former director of Graduate Studies in the Department of Theatre and Dance where she primarily taught voice and speech skills to students in Acting, along with interdisciplinary classes in the department and across campus.
 She teaches workshops throughout the year in vocal performance and has worked extensively as a dialect coach for stage and film with companies that include Milwaukee Repertory Theatre, Alley Theatre, Actors Repertory of Texas, KingsIsle Entertainment, Focus Films, Mutiny Films and Screen Gems.

 Christian is an associate editor for IDEA International Dialects of English Archive where she has published sound samples for online access.
 Her research focuses on the study and use of world accents for film and stage.
 This work is informed by her teaching of English-speaking skills, using interactive dialogues and performance techniques in diverse locations that have included South Africa, Australia, the Northwest Territories of Canada, South Korea, Poland, Romania and the Russian Federation, where she was a Fulbright Scholar in 2004.

-She is a member of AEA (Actors' Equity Association) and has performed a number of leading roles in productions that include Mary Stuart, The Chairs, The Madwoman of Chaillot, Mirandolina, A Threepenny Opera, Dangerous Liaisons, Dancing at Lughnasa and her own solo script Anne Sexton: The Excitable Gift, developed through use of the Sexton archives at the Harry Ransom Center, UT Austin.
+She is a member of the Actors' Equity Association and has performed a number of leading roles in productions that include Mary Stuart, The Chairs, The Madwoman of Chaillot, Mirandolina, A Threepenny Opera, Dangerous Liaisons and her own solo script, Anne Sexton: The Excitable Gift, developed through the use of the Sexton archives at the Harry Ransom Center at The University of Texas at Austin.

 - B.A.
-English, Princeton University
+English Literature, Princeton University